 I grew up in Abbotsford, British Columbia, Canada.

 Yes, I have.
-At this time, I prefer to be in the room with the women because I love to facilitate the discussions and draw the answers out of the group.
-There is something so powerful about having women together in the room, sharing the conversation and teaching.
+At this time, I prefer to be in the room because I love to facilitate the discussions and draw the answers out of the group.
+There is something so powerful about having people together in the room, sharing the conversation and teaching.

 Yes and no. Pastoring is a very weighted responsibility and I took it very seriously.
 It is quite tiring to be responsible for so many women you love.

-I did enjoy speaking and teaching to women and I met and got to know many women I wouldn’t have otherwise.
+I did enjoy speaking and teaching and I got to know many people I wouldn’t have otherwise.
 Also I loved seeing God at work through women’s lives and stories.